'Zico is a monster!' - How Flamengo made Liverpool look like 'a pub team' | Goal.com

 The Selecao's 2019 Copa America squad, to take just one example, featured two Liverpool stars among their ranks but not a single Flamengo player, while just three members played their club football locally.

-In 2019, then, Flamengo start Saturday's Club World Cup final as even bigger underdogs than in their last meeting with the Reds, outgunned both in terms of quality on the pitch and financial muscle.
+In 2019, then, Flamengo start Saturday's Club World Cup final as even bigger underdogs than in their last meeting with the Reds, outgunned both in terms of quality on the pitch and financial muscle off it.

-But Gabigol, Filipe Luis, Rafinha and the rest of the Rio team will hope to channel the memory of Zico once they take the pitch in Doha, and there will be no little motivation to inflict another historic defeat on their illustrious rivals.
+But Gabigol, Filipe Luis, Rafinha and the rest of the team will hope to channel the memory of Zico once they take the pitch in Doha, as Flamengo look to inflict another historic defeat upon their illustrious and heavily fancied rivals.